terrimporter/COI_NCBI_2018/README.md

 The outfiles will be automatically named with the prefix 'x'.

-Reformat these files for the NCBI Entrez query using Linux commands and GNU parallel.
+Reformat these files for the NCBI Entrez query using Linux commands and GNU parallel (Tang, 2011).
 GNU parallel can be obtained from https://www.gnu.org/software/parallel/ .
 Be sure to update the -j flag to reflect the number of available cores for this step.

 ```linux
 ls | grep '^x' | parallel -j 23 "perl reformat_list_for_entrez_taxonomy.plx {}"